Mutya Buena

-Rosa Isabel Mutya Buena (/mʊˈtiːjə/; born 21 May 1985) is an English singer and songwriter who rose to fame as a member of girl group Sugababes.
+Rosa Isabel Mutya Buena (/mʊˈtiːjə/ muu-TEE-yə; born 21 May 1985) is a British singer and songwriter who rose to fame as a member of girl group Sugababes.
 With the Sugababes, Buena had four UK number-one singles, an additional six top-ten hits and three multi-platinum albums.
-After leaving the group in December 2005, she released her debut solo album, Real Girl, in June 2007.
-The album's title track reached number two on the UK Singles Chart, while the album entered the top ten on the UK Albums Chart and was certified Gold by the BPI.
-In 2012 she re-established the Sugababes with the other two original members, Siobhán Donaghy and Keisha Buchanan.
+After leaving the group in December 2005, she embarked on a solo career, releasing her debut solo album Real Girl in June 2007 under Island Records.
+The album spawned three top-twenty hits on the UK singles chart; the title track which reached number two, "Song 4 Mutya (Out of Control)" (with Groove Armada) which reached number eight, and "This Is Not Real Love" (with George Michael) reaching number fifteen.
+Real Girl entered the top ten on the UK Albums Chart and was certified Gold by the British Phonograhic Industry (BPI).
+Following the underperformance of the album's final two singles, "Just a Little Bit" and "B Boy Baby", Buena parted ways with Island Records in 2008.
+She subsequently collaborated with various independent artists including Ashley Walters, Don-E, Gak Jonze, and Coree Richards of Damage.

-In 2012, Buena and her former Sugababes bandmates Siobhán Donaghy and Keisha Buchanan confirmed their reunion.
-The original trio originally opted to release music under the name MKS (Mutya Keisha Siobhan), releasing one single, "Flatline", in 2013.
-In September 2019, the group officially confirmed their return as Sugababes.
-In February 2020, Mutya collaborated with London-based production duo Electric Pineapple on the pop track entitled "Black Valentine", which was followed by the UK garage-inspired track "The One" with electronic music-producer duo Ryuken in May 2021.
+In 2011, Buena reunited with her former Sugababes bandmates Siobhán Donaghy and Keisha Buchanan.
+The original trio opted to release music under the name MKS (Mutya Keisha Siobhan).
+Their first single, "Flatline", was released in 2013 under Polydor Records, to moderate commercial success.
+The group embarked on an indefinite hiatus the following year.
+In September 2019, the trio officially confirmed their return as Sugababes, after regaining the rights to use the name.
+Buena, as part of the Sugababes, was featured on the DJ Spoony track "Flowers" that year.
+In 2020, the group once again embarked on a temporary hiatus due to the COVID-19 pandemic, before returning in 2022.

+In February 2020, Buena collaborated with London-based production duo Electric Pineapple on the pop track entitled "Black Valentine", which was followed by the UK garage-inspired track "The One" with electronic music-producer duo Ryuken in May 2021.
 In April 2023, Buena was featured on the electro-house track "All I Own" by Dutch-Filipino DJ Laidback Luke.
+Buena has widely been praised as one of the best British voices of her generation, with The Guardian ranking her second on their 2019 list of the best girl-band members of all time.

 Early life

-Rosa Isabel Mutya Buena was born on 21 May 1985 in Kingsbury, to a Filipino father and an Irish mother.
+Rosa Isabel Mutya Buena was born on 21 May 1985 in Kingsbury to a Filipino father and an Irish mother.
 She has five brothers and three younger sisters.
-Her sister Maya died soon after birth in 1986, and Buena subsequently dedicated a song to her on the Sugababes album Three.
 She attended Kingsbury High School.
 In 1994, she appeared on an episode of Barrymore.
+Her sister Maya died in 2002 and Buena subsequently dedicated a song to her on the Sugababes album Three (2003).